NatanaelHZ/graphql-gen/README.md

-# Automated valid query generator for GraphQL
+# Automated Valid Query Generator For GraphQL

-Project For Randomly Generating GraphQL Queries Based On The Schema.
+Project for randomly generating GraphQL queries based on the schema.

-###### Using technologies:
+#### Using technologies:

 ![](./images/graphql.png)